melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-05-newman-with-docker.md

 This will run your docker run command on VM host, command that gets run is:

-`docker run -t postman/newman_ubuntu1404 run GOOGLE.postman_collection.json --environment=GOOGLE_ENV.postman_environment.json --reporters cli,junit,html --reporter-junit-export newman-report.xml --reporter-html-export outputfile.html`
+`docker run -v "$(pwd)":/tmp postman/newman_ubuntu1404 run /tmp/GOOGLE.postman_collection.json --environment=/tmp/GOOGLE_ENV.postman_environment.json --reporters cli,junit,html --reporter-junit-export /tmp/newman-report.xml --reporter-html-export /tmp/outputfile.html`

 which will run the postman collection GOOGLE.postman_collection.json using environment variables in GOOGLE_ENV.postman_environment.json and output the results to the command line, as well as to an html file and xml file under /vagrant/newman-with-docker-on-windows/ folder.
 Which we will be able to see on our Windows machine as its been synced with Docker via volumns and Vagrant via synced folders.